Cost databases and bills of quantities

 Permissions in the user license for working with Arquimedes Server

-Users that wish to access any remote database must be licensed (single-use or network) to use Arquimedes and the "Arquimedes Server" module.
+Users who wish to access any remote database must be licensed (single-use or network) to use Arquimedes and the "Arquimedes Server" module.
 The Arquimedes Database Server does not require any user licenses.

 Other features